Henauxg/bevy_quinnet/README.md

 - [x] Feature: Send messages from the server to a specific client
 - [x] Feature: Send messages from the server to a selected group of clients
 - [x] Feature: Raise connection/disconnection events from the plugins
-- [ ] Feature: Expose unordered & ordered reliable message channels from client & server
+- [x] Feature: Implement unordered & ordered reliable message channels from client & server
+- [ ] Feature: Implement unreliable message channel from client & server
-- [ ] Feature: Send & receive unreliable messages from client & server
+- [ ] Feature: Send unreliable messages larger than the MTU from client & server
 - [x] Feature: Implementing a way to launch a local server from a client
 - [x] Feature: Client should be capable to connect to another server after disconnecting
-- [ ] Performance: Messages aggregation before sending
+- [ ] Performance: feed multiples messages before flushing channels
 - [ ] Clean: Rework the error handling in the async back-end
 - [x] Clean: Rework the configuration input for the client & server plugins
 - [ ] Documentation: Fully document the API